The Gaussian Double-Bubble and Multi-Bubble Conjectures: Stable Regular Clusters for the Gaussian Measure

 \subsection{Stable regular clusters have connected cells}

-By combining Proposition~\ref{prop:dimension-deficient-implies-flat} and Proposition~\ref{prop:full-dimensional-implies-flat}, we know that all stable regular clusters are flat.
-To show that their cells must be connected, we will show that if there is a disconnected cell of a stationary, regular, flat cluster $\Omega$ then $\Omega$ is unstable.
+To show that the cells of Gaussian-stable regular clusters must be connected, we will show that if there is a disconnected cell of a stationary, regular, flat cluster $\Omega$ then $\Omega$ is unstable.